 Core Aims Level 4 Level 5 Level 6 Level 6 (Hons) D1 The level of awareness of the importance of communication, social interaction, and diversity within the learning environment and as a core employability skill.
 SBS5 SBS6 BCS1, BCS3 Identify the importance of social interaction, communication and diversity as part of employability skillsets and apply them within the learning environment.
 Demonstrate and reflect on social interaction, communication and diversity within the learning environment to relate that to core employment and the context of the computing industry.
-Demonstrate a high-level of social interaction, communication and diversity within the learning environment a further communication-based tasks to a variety of audiences Have a full conceptualisation of social interaction, communication and diversity within the learning environment and relate that to further employable, computing industry-related practice D2 Apply the use of agile methodologies as part of team-based organisation and group work on a small-scale computing project.
-Analyse the use of agile methodologies as part of teambased organisation and group work on a computing project to enhance team communication and management.
-Evaluate the use of agile methodologies as part of teambased organisation and multidisciplinary group work on a computing project to ensure high-level team communication and management.
+Demonstrate a high-level of social interaction, communication and diversity within the learning environment a further communication-based tasks to a variety of audiences Have a full conceptualisation of social interaction, communication and diversity within the learning environment and relate that to further employable, computing industry- related practice D2 The competence demonstrated through team management and agile production methodologies in a computing-based setting.
+Apply the use of agile methodologies as part of team-based organisation and group work on a small-scale computing project.
+Analyse the use of agile methodologies as part of team- based organisation and group work on a computing project to enhance team communication and management.
+Evaluate the use of agile methodologies as part of team- based organisation and multi- disciplinary group work on a computing project to ensure high-level team communication and management.
 Have a full conceptualisation of the use of agile methodologies in the wider computing and digital industries to manage professional teams and projects including being able to

 SBS5 SBS6 BCS2, BCS3 demonstrate basic negotiation and leadership skills.
-D The level of awareness of opinions of others and the demonstration of flexibility in considering alternate viewpoints.
+D3 The level of awareness of opinions of others and the demonstration of flexibility in considering alternate viewpoints.
 SBS5 SBS6 BCS1, BCS3 Show an understanding of the opinions of other people and have flexibility in considering alternatives and opinions.
 Demonstrate the ability to take the perspective of others and identify the similarities and differences between two approaches to the solution of a given problem.
 Demonstrate the ability to take the perspective of others; compare the strengths and weaknesses of alternative interpretations determining the credibility of a source of information.
 Demonstrate the ability to take the perspective of others; articulate the strengths and weaknesses of the suggestions of arguments posed and recognize the underlying agendas and motivations of individuals and groups involved in a given situation.
 D4 The level of competence demonstrated through organisational skill, personal learning and time-management skills and how they relate to the learning environment.
-SBS2 SBS6 BCS2, BCS4 Demonstrate basic organisation skills, goal setting and time-management to manage own learning.
+SBS2 SBS6 BCS2, BCS4 Demonstrate basic organisation skills, goal setting and time- management to manage own learning.
 Demonstrate effective personal organisation skills, goal setting and time-management to manage own learning with a focus on subject specialisms.
-Demonstrate a high-level of personal learning by using organisational and timemanagement skills to set appropriate goals for improving project work.
-Demonstrate a graduate-level of personal learning by using organisational and time-management skills to set appropriate goals to continue to hone-skills outside the learning environment or in further employment.
+Demonstrate a high-level of personal learning by using organisational and time- management skills to set appropriate goals for improving project work.
+Demonstrate a graduate-level of personal learning by using organisational and time- management skills to set appropriate goals to continue to hone-skills outside the learning environment or in further employment.